solvaholic/solvaholic.github.io/_posts/2017-10-30-rsyslog-or-syslog-ng.md

 ## Configure a syslog source

+The `logger` command has a `-u <socket>` option, but I didn't find how to create and name a socket to a syslog server.

 For initial testing I used `nc` per the _DIY client_ section below.
 You can run rsyslog and syslog-ng in client mode, or configure your native syslog to forward messages to your rsyslog or syslog-ng server.

 ### [rsyslog client]()